top of page

 Please contact Fr.
 William, who will lead the group, so he can get you set up to participate: wbulson@gracesheboygan.com; 920-740-2308.

-Adults also meet on Sunday mornings 9-10 am for Adult Forum.
-Forum often includes reading the Bible, reflecting on ancient Christian teaching, discussing the latest developments in the world and culture, and reading old and new books together.
-While this group includes teaching and lecture at times, it mostly includes generous portions of seminar and discussion for mutual formation.
+Adult Formation.
+This forum often includes reading the Bible, reflecting on ancient Christian teaching, discussing the latest developments in the world and culture, and reading old and new books together.
+While this group includes teaching and lecture at times, it mostly includes generous portions of seminar and discussion for mutual formation. â€‹â€‹â€‹â€‹

 How would you like to go deeper into the hungers of the mind and heart?
 Please contact our rector, Fr William Bulson at 920-452-9659.